Quantum0uasar/retail-price-intelligence/README.md

 - Elasticity estimates represent historical associations, not proven causal effects
 - Promotions, seasonality, product mix, seller behavior, product quality, competition, and other factors may affect demand
 - The dataset does not include full product cost or COGS information, so this project does not measure true profitability
-- Findings are portfolio analysis and are not real-world business recommendations
+- Findings are intended for portfolio analysis and learning purposes, not real-world pricing decisions
-- Tableau visualizations are intended to support exploration of the dataset, not to make automated pricing decisions
+- Tableau visualizations are designed to support exploration of the dataset, not to automate business decisions

 ## Dataset